ositaka/soul-healing-decapcms/data/page/home.md

           individual in their immediate physical presence.
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
         link: individual
-      - title: Distant
+      - title: Distant Healing
+        text: >-
-        text: Distant healing, also known as remote healing, is a holistic practice where healing energy or intention is sent to an individual who is not physically present.
-This method transcends physical boundaries and aims to promote the recipient's well-being, addressing physical, emotional, or spiritual concerns, even from afar.
-Distant healing harnesses the power of intention and the interconnectedness of mind, body, and spirit to facilitate healing and balance.
+          Distant healing is a holistic practice focused on sending healing energy or intention to individuals who are not physically present.
+It goes beyond physical boundaries to support their well-being, addressing physical, emotional, and spiritual concerns from a distance.

+          When conducted via telephone, Skype, or Zoom, it establishes a direct connection between the healer and the recipient.
+The session commences with a conversation, followed by a relaxation period.
+Then, the healer aligns with healing energies and initiates the formal healing process.
+The session often concludes with additional conversation.
         image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
         link: group
       - title: Absent